victorcappa/stee-lauder-ar-holiday/README.md

 <p align="left">
- <p> This webAR experience was built with 8th Wall and A-FRAME.
+ <p> This webAR experience was built with 8th Wall, A-FRAME and REACT.
 At first, the user can is surrounded by 6 domes that, using different texture layers, create a stary background.
 More than 20 model instancies, from 6 different glbs, are randomly positioned around the user.
 Two falling stars are interactable and catching any of those can trigger the Face Anchored AR part of the experience, where 3 model entities are anchored on the user's head as a screenshot CTA is displayed.</p>

   <h3>Challenges</h3
    <p>